Defects / Bugs

 There are definite lessons to be learned if the business doesn't care about defects.
 Take the time to identify the real issues and fix those.

-Spelling mistakes and other "trivial" bugs
+Spelling mistakes and other "trivial" defects

 Teams that take pride in their work, do consistently better work than teams that don't.
 Is your team ok with delivering sloppy work or do they want to be proud of what they build?